 Step 1 – Start by cutting a piece of fabric slightly larger than your computer paper.
 Ensure you use sharp cutting tools to do this.

 Step 2 – You will notice that the Freezer paper has a dull side and a shiny side. place the shiny side of the freezer paper down onto the fabric and iron the two pieces together.
 The fabric should now stick to the freezer paper.

 Step 3 – Trace around the printer paper onto the freezer paper side using a pen or pencil.

 Step 4 – Using your SHARP cutting tools, cut out around the traced line.
 Sharp cutting tools will reduce fraying on the edges of the fabric.
 The more fraying the more chance of the ink smearing as it is going through your inkjet printer.
 You don’t want that!

 Step 5 – With the fabric side facing up, press the edges and corners of the fabric to ensure the freezer paper is adhering to the fabric well.
 Be sure to only press.
 Try not to move the iron from side to side while it is on your fabric, as this may cause fraying around the edges.

-Step 6 – Carefully roll the lint brush over the fabric side to remove any pieces of fluff, thread or lint. avoid the edges as they will fray if you go over them too many times.
+Step 6 – Carefully roll the lint roller over the fabric side to remove any pieces of fluff, thread or lint. avoid the edges as they will fray if you go over them too many times.
 Defluffing will reduce the amount of smearing while the printer is printing.